Ollebo/Yuneec-camera/README.md

 ## Dev
 As a dev you can use the docker compose to start up the dev enviroment.
 It includes a ffmpeg that stream from you locak webcam. rtsp Server and the API.
-You can test the aoi with the test curl from the test folder.
+You can test the api with the test curl from the /test folder.

 ## Deploy
 Then the deploy folder follow the instructions how the setup you devices to run on diffrent yuneec drones.

+It will bring up the rtsp server and the API.
+Then you need to add the ffpmpeg commands to start stream into the rtsp server.
+You also need to tell the API on what streams to record video and take photos.

 ## Communicate